shokonick/test5/README.md

 ## Contribute

-If you want to report a bug, you can open an issue at <https://code.antopie.org/miraty/libreqr/issues> after creating an account (prefered method) or contact me in another way.
+The public forge is <https://code.antopie.org/miraty/libreqr>.
+You can open issues and pull requests there.

+### Translations

+You can add your translations in `locales/<language-code>.php`.

 ## Contact

-If you want to contact me, for instance to report a bug or ask me a question about installing or using LibreQR, you can get my contact details on <https://miraty.antopie.org>.
+You can get my contact details on <https://miraty.antopie.org/>, feel free to use them if you want more informations about using or contributing to LibreQR.

 ## License